alexrdrgz/vuejs-boilerplate/README.md

 If you have any questions or suggestions regarding this project, feel free to contact us:

--   Email: <your-email@example.com>
+-   Email: <contact@alexrodriguez.io>
--   GitHub: your-username
+-   GitHub: alexrdrgz